Alberta music festivals span from early June to Labour Day weekend and cover a huge variety of musical genres.

 Pembina River Nights

 What better venue for a music festival than the shady and green shores of one of Alberta’s rivers?
-The annual Pembina River Nights (Evansburg) offer two full evenings of live music outside, on the river’s shores.
-The festival has camping is available for both nights and is included in the price of passes.
-Pembina River Nights guest have access to a small beach on the river, washrooms, and firewood.
+The annual Pembina River Nights (Evansburg) offers two full evenings of live music outside, on the river’s shores.
+The festival has camping available for both nights and is included in the price of passes.
+Pembina River Nights guests have access to a small beach on the river, washrooms, and firewood.
 The lineup has a huge variety of musical genres from local performers.

 Where: Rangerton Park, Evansburg